elabuel-o/capm-pro/README.md

 Monthly data for 3 securities returns and excess returns: Johnson and Johnson, Procter and Gamble, and Walmart, plus returns of the Standard and Poor's 500 index and interest rates of T-bills.

 ### Figures
 A correlation matrix plot is provided in .pdf file format.
-The correlation matrix was made with the tikzDevice graphic device in R. The .tex file also is provided.
+The correlation matrix was made with the tikzDevice graphic device in R; once the tikzDevice creates a .tex file, the latter is run in your favorite LaTeX editor with pdfLaTex.
+The .tex file is also provided.